Culture Change in Tokyo

 As the department’s head, Murray decided action should be taken to improve the team’s performance and self-knowledge to ensure it was befitting of a premier global investment firm.
-She called in the professional help of Cathy Bernatt, President of Creating..., a firm that specialises in leadership training, conflict facilitation and organisational development.
+She called in the professional help of Cathy Bernatt, President of Creating..., a firm that specializes in leadership training, conflict facilitation and organizational development.

 Murray says the two main aims of the offsite training day were:

 - to raise awareness of a shared responsibility to clients;

 - to raise awareness of team members’ shared responsibility to each other.

 - raising awareness of the responsibility of staff to each other;

 - providing an opportunity for staff to get to know each other better in a highly interactive, relevant and playful environment;